 These three departments also have an abundance of shopping places and employment prospects making them great for families.

-The three departments scored average to high in the criteria for a typical family destination.
+The three departments scored average to high in the criteria for a typical family destination, making them among the best places to live in France.

 For some of the most suitable cities for an average family, here are 12 cities I gathered and examined for you.